 No one is certain of precisely when Sandomierz came to life, but as far back as the 11th century the town was classified (by chronicler Gall Anonim) as a major settlement of the Polish kingdom, along with Kraków and Wrocław.

-After having survived WWII with its historic architecture relatively unscathed, the next threat came in the 1960s when the town's most significant buildings started sliding into the river.
+After having survived WWII with its historic architecture relatively unscathed but its Jewish population of several thousand murdered, the next threat came in the 1960s when the town's most significant buildings started sliding into the river.
 The soft silt on which Sandomierz is built (and from which its underground cellars were carved) began to give way, necessitating a large-scale rescue operation.
-The injection of concrete and steel into the slippery soil stabilised the city and securely tethered its architectural assets.
+The injection of concrete and steel into the slippery soil stabilised the city and securely tethered – for now – its architectural assets.